eldrik/HeishaMonEth/README.md

 To make things easy you can order a completed PCB from some project members: \
 [Tindie shop](https://www.tindie.com/stores/thehognl/) from Igor Ybema (aka TheHogNL) based in the Netherlands

+For using the Ethernet Shield you have to create your own pcb or using a breadboard

 ## Building the arduino image yourself
 boards: \